Pope Francis returns to Vatican for rest after intestinal surgery

-VATICAN CITY (Reuters) - Pope Francis returned to the Vatican on Wednesday, 11 days after surgery to remove part of his colon, starting a period of near-total rest and rehabilitation expected to last at least two weeks.
+VATICAN CITY, July 14 (Reuters) - Pope Francis returned to the Vatican on Wednesday, 11 days after surgery to remove part of his colon, starting a period of near-total rest and rehabilitation expected to last at least two weeks.

 The 84-year-old pontiff left Rome's Gemelli hospital unannounced, leaving by a side door and travelling through Rome in a simple blue car with a small retinue of Vatican and Italian security.